saifalfalah/react-handbook/content/webpack/index.md

 ## The webpack mode

-The mode (introduced in webpack 4) sets the environment on which webpack works.
+This mode (introduced in webpack 4) sets the environment on which webpack works.
 It can be set to `development` or `production` (defaults to production, so you only set it when moving to development)

 ```js
 module.exports = {